 Department of Finance

-- Financial and Real Estate Sales for Business Majors (also listed in Department of Marketing and Entrepreneurship)
+- Financial and Real Estate Sales for Business Majors (also listed in the Department of Marketing and Entrepreneurship)

-business.uni.edu/unibusiness-undergrad-opportunities-college-policies.Prior to completion of the admission requirements, students may sign an intent to major in Finance or Real Estate and be classified as a prospective (pre)major.
-Pre-Finance and Pre-Real Estate majors may enroll in lower division (below 100/3000-level) business courses only.
-Enrollment in upper division (100/3000/4000-level) business courses and MKTG 2110 (130:101) requires satisfactory completion of the CBA admission requirements and any course prerequisites.
+Note: Students majoring in Finance and/or Real Estate must satisfy the Wilson College of Business admission requirements before they can officially declare their major.
+A copy of the Admission, Retention, and Graduation Policy may be obtained from UNIBusiness Advising in the Wilson College of Business or at https://business.uni.edu/students/advising/uni-college-business-policies.
+Prior to completion of the admission requirements, students may sign an intent to major in Finance or Real Estate and be classified as a prospective (pre)major.
+Pre-Finance and Pre-Real Estate majors may enroll in lower division (below 3000-level) business courses only.
+Enrollment in upper division (3000/4000-level) business courses requires satisfactory completion of the Wilson College of Business admission requirements and any course prerequisites.

-To graduate with a major in Finance or Real Estate from the College of Business Administration, a student must earn at least 50% of the business credit hours required for the major at UNI.
-A student must earn a 2.20 cumulative grade point average at UNI; and must earn an overall 2.20 grade point average in ACCT xxxx/120:xxx, MKTG xxxx/130:xxx, MGMT xxxx/150:xxx, FIN xxxx/160:xxx, and ECON xxxx/920:xxx courses taken at UNI.
+All students majoring in business must complete 50% of their major coursework in the Wilson College of Business at UNI.
+Major coursework would include any undergraduate, credit-bearing, graded course taught in the Wilson College of Business at UNI.
+Business courses taken at UNI as credit/no credit do not qualify.
+A minimum of 10 credits must be upper division (3000-4000 level courses).
+A student must earn a 2.20 cumulative grade point average at UNI; and must earn an overall 2.20 grade point average in ACCT xxxx, MKTG xxxx, MGMT xxxx, FIN xxxx, and ECON xxxx courses taken at UNI.
 Students given permission to graduate out-of-residence must earn a 2.20 or better in all courses approved and accepted for out-of-residence credit.

 Bachelor of Arts Degree Programs